sarahhayounggoldman/sarahhayounggoldman/README.md

 - What We Did: Using publicly available bug data from Microsoft, built a bug classification system in the terminal making use of a random forest classifier
 - Results: Achieved 0.92 ROC-AUC, providing valuable insights into bug classsification

 #### Prev: Data Engineering @ The Hartford, using AI for risk engineering.
-Currently: AI/ML fellow @ Break Through Tech MIT, working with Cadence Design Systems to build an RCA model using ML.
+Currently: AI/ML fellow @ Break Through Tech MIT, worked with Cadence Design Systems to build an RCA model using ML.
 Incoming: Systems @ McMaster-Carr.